 upper level job

-How much does a Postal Clerk make?
+How much does a Postal Clerk make in the United States?

 Postal Clerk Salaries by Percentile